 “I can never decide whether my dreams are a result of my thoughts, or my thoughts the result of my dreams.
 It is very queer.
 But my dreams make conclusions for me.
 They decide things finally.”

 Just as there are various genres of music—classical, rock, jazz—dreams too come in different forms and serve diverse purposes.
-Contemporary dream researchers often categorize dreams into the following distinct groups:
+While dream types can sometimes intertwine and meld, contemporary dream researchers often categorize them into the following distinct groups:

 -